Getting Started

 Decrypt Data With Attributes

-In this first example we will try to decrypt the data but it will fail because we shouldn't be assigned the entitlement of https://opentdf.io/attr/role/value/guest
+In this first example we will try to decrypt the data but it will fail because we shouldn't be assigned the entitlement of https://opentdf.io/attr/role/value/guest at this point.

 Example zTDF failed decryption